Token Procedure Plugins

 ../_images/token-procedure-plugin-add.jpg

-After a token procedure plugin is configured globally then it can be used by an endpoint of a concrete token service profile, by setting the plugin identifier (e.g. example-procedure-plugin-1) on the endpoint configuration (e.g. authorization endpoint configuration).
+After a token procedure plugin is configured on a token service profile then it can be used by an endpoint of that same token service profile, by setting the plugin identifier (e.g. example-procedure-plugin-1) on the endpoint configuration (e.g. authorization endpoint configuration).

 The following figure illustrates using the procedure provided by the example-procedure-plugin-1 on the authorization endpoint and for the authorization code flow.